What is Wifi Bandwidth

 An internet connection with a larger bandwidth can move a set amount of data (say, a video file or a image file) much faster than an internet connection with a lower bandwidth.

 Bandwidth is typically expressed in bits per second, like 60 Mbps or 60 Mb/s, to explain a data transfer rate of 60 million bits (megabits) every second.

 Why Bandwidth Is Important.

 Understanding what bandwidth is can help understand what can be done to speed your internet connection up.
 It can also help you determine what devices are clogging up your internet connection and making it slow.
-Saving you time and the hassle calling your internet provider all to find out that it was too many devices or the internet plan your on needs to be upgraded.
+Saving you time and the hassle of calling your internet provider all to find out that it was too many devices or the internet plan you are on needs to be upgraded.